-According to the block diagram, when using the hardware flow control mode, the nRTS output and nCTS input pins

-(pulled to a low level), the next data is sent, otherwise the next frame of data is not sent.
+According to the block diagram, when using the hardware flow control mode, the nRTS output and nCTS input pins are required.
+When the USART receiver is ready to receive new data, nRTS becomes low level.
+If nCTS is valid (pulled to a low level), the next data is sent, otherwise the next frame of data is not sent.

 When using synchronous mode, the CK pin is required.
 The CK pin is used for clock output for synchronous transfers.
 Clock phase and polarity are software programmable.
 During the start and stop bits, the CK pin does not output clock pulses.
 The CK pin is also used when using smart card mode.